AtomMem : Learnable Dynamic Agentic Memory with Atomic Memory Operation: Experiments

 (1) \textbf{The model’s behavior shifts from under-managed to task-aligned memory usage.} Early in training, the model over-relies on Read actions and largely neglects memory maintenance, leading to redundant retrievals.
 As training progresses, Read usage decreases sharply, while Create, Update, and Delete actions increase substantially.
 This transition indicates that the model learns to maintain a compact, task-relevant memory by preserving useful information, revising outdated entries, and removing redundancy.

-(2) \textbf{While the frequency of Update actions remains low, they represent the critical few that significantly influence the agent's overall performance.} We conduct an ablation study as shown in \Cref{tab:ablation_memory}, demonstrating that removing Update operations leads to a substantial performance drop across all benchmarks, indicating that selectively revising existing memories is critical for maintaining accurate and compact representations as new evidence arrives.
-In contrast, disabling Delete has only a marginal impact, suggesting that explicit memory removal is less crucial under the current task distribution, where most stored entries are non-conflicting, and memory capacity is sufficient.
+(2) \textbf{While the frequency of Update action remains low compared to Create action, they represent the critical few that significantly influence the agent's overall performance.} We conduct an ablation study as shown in \Cref{tab:ablation_memory}, demonstrating that removing Update operations leads to a substantial performance drop across all benchmarks, indicating that selectively revising existing memories is critical for maintaining accurate and compact representations as new evidence arrives.
+In contrast, disabling Delete has only a marginal impact, suggesting that explicit memory removal is less crucial under the current task, which are largely information-accumulation tasks with non-conflicting facts.
+To verify this, we added experiments in Appendix \ref{appendix: limitation experiment}, showing that when the maximum number of memory entries is limited, the frequencies of these actions exhibit different trends of change, while the importance of actions such as Update and Delete becomes greater.